 I tip my hat to the ones who are participating in Achieve Escambia.
 Getting kids ready for kindergarten is a huge priority in this community.
 But once these kids are in the school system, we need to keep the pedal floored and continue to push the needle, make our kids more engaged and even more prepared to enter the workforce once graduating.
 One way to assist kids make that jump to the next level is to provide them WIFI with their Chromebooks.
 Currently many students have no access to the internet at home.
 Or if they do, it is a hard line that cannot connect to the Chromebook.
 By providing WIFI access in their tablets, it will allow kids to navigate within education materials at all times.
 The kids will have access to learn at home and not get behind on homework assignments.
 Keeping children engaged in school is important and the further they get behind, the more detached they become from learning.
 A better workforce starts in our schools.

-I STAND TOGETHER WITH YOU, FOR A SAFE ESCAMBIA COUNTY.
+I STAND TOGETHER WITH YOU, FOR A SAFE AND EDUCATED ESCAMBIA COUNTY.
 VOTE BILL FETKE AUGUST 2018!